sagemath/sage-archive-2023-02-01/README.md

 then installing (with "./sage -i") the package whose name begins
 with database_gap.
 This will download the package from
-sage.math.washington.edu and install it.
+a Sage mirror and install it.
 While you're at it,
 you might install other databases of interest to you.

 **9. OPTIONAL: It is recommended that you have both LaTeX and the